Adaptavist/terraform-module-secret-generator/README.md

 From version 1.3.1 the module accepts a list of regions in which the SSM parameteres will be created.
 If the requirement is to have replicate the secret across regions the module should be instantiated higher up in the stack.

+In case of multiple regions and one of the regions already has the parameter, and if the `respectInitialValue` is set to `true`, the module creation will fail and the existing parameter will be left intact.

 ![Image of Pipeline](docs/secret-generation.png)

 ## Variables